Unlock Funding: Nonprofit Grants for Small Organizations

 Key Takeaways

-• ✓ Over $75 billion is awarded annually in grants to US non-profits.
+• ✓ Over $100 billion in grants are awarded annually in the U.S.

 How It Works